West Virginia's Teachers Walk Off The Job, Protesting Low Pay And Benefit Cuts

 "It's an insult to every public employee, school teacher, and service personnel at how little we value them," Del.
 Isaac Sponaugle, a Democrat, told West Virginia Public Broadcasting.
 "I've compared it to handing out Christmas hams.
 We're giving them nothing. ...
 Their insurance, we haven't made it a priority.
 We haven't made pay a priority but we want to cut taxes and continue cut taxes for businesses."

-House Finance Chair Eric Nelson said there wasn't room in the budget to meet the teacher's demands.
+House Finance Chair Eric Nelson said there wasn't room in the budget to meet the teachers' demands.

 "We've done as much, fiscally, as we can in this budget right now," said Nelson, a Republican, told the broadcaster.
 "We'd all like to do a lot more but we've got to work within the body of what we have.
 And we've heard them.
 We've put a lot on the table very quickly in front of other things.
 And you know I guess everybody has a voice but there are many other people out there too that, you know, we're all hurting in many ways."